BSatyaKishore/BSatyaKishore.github.io/index.md

 > The Ramayana Game, again by Tarun Kota and Abhimanyu Kumar, is a upcoming Role Playing Game (RPG) for mobile.
 Immerse in the complete journey of Rama with this game.
 Watch trailer [here](https://www.youtube.com/watch?v=qZI8CL8EsbI).
 This project is selected for Toycathon competation.

+> [Paisa DB](https://paisadb.com), an investment portifolio maintained by IIMC, IITD alumni, Deepak Basavaraju, is a low-frequency trading system born from a love for money and data.
+At paisaDB, investing is done right and it offers various services including investment advisory, fixed return trading accounts and full-fledged portfolio managment services.

 ### Alpha consumer program

 > [Node Red](https://nodered.org) is a flow-based programming tool.
 Developing several small apps using node-red.